 13. Play Within Yourself

 Your best golf shows up when you stop forcing it.
-We all have limits, use them to your advantage.
+We all have limits, so use them to your advantage rather than fighting against them.
+Trust the game you have today, play with confidence, and let patience produce the results.

 14. Short Game First